davinomjr/tax-calculator/README.md

 ]
 ```

+You can use this [collection](TaxCalculator.postman.json) for testing the API, using [Postman](https://www.postman.com/downloads/).
+It contains the examples included in the root folder already setup.

 # Disclaimer

 This project was built around the Spring framework, using H2 in-memory database with Hibernate ORM.
 For testing, the project includes both Unit and Integration tests, built using JUnit and Mockito, along with AssertJ.

+The API was designed to be a self-contained package (fat jar), deployable to multiple type of environments.